oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

 ```
 ## Troubleshooting

-1. Message: "status on iteration 20 of 20
+1. Message: `status on iteration 20 of 20
 pod domain1-create-weblogic-sample-domain-job-4qwt2 status is Pending
-The create domain job is not showing status completed after waiting 300 seconds."
+The create domain job is not showing status completed after waiting 300 seconds.`

-* The most likely cause is related to the value of persistentVolumeClaimName, defined in domain-home-on-pv/create-domain-inputs.yaml.
+  The most likely cause is related to the value of `persistentVolumeClaimName`, defined in `domain-home-on-pv/create-domain-inputs.yaml`.
-To find out if this is the problem, do the following:
+  * To determine if this is the problem:

-    * execute `kubectl get all --all-namespaces` to find the name of the create weblogic sample domain job.
+    * Execute `kubectl get all --all-namespaces` to find the name of the `create-weblogic-sample-domain-job`.
-    * execute  `kubectl describe pod <name-of-create-weblogic-sample-domain-job>` to see if there is an Event that has text similar to `persistentvolumeclaim "domain1-weblogic-sample-pvc" not found`
+    * Execute  `kubectl describe pod <name-of-create-weblogic-sample-domain-job>` to see if there is an event that has text similar to `persistentvolumeclaim "domain1-weblogic-sample-pvc" not found`.
-    * find the name of the pvc that was created by executing [create-pv-pvc.sh](../../create-weblogic-domain-pv-pvc/README.md), using `kubectl describe pvc`.
-It is likely to be `weblogic-sample-pvc`
+    * Find the name of the PVC that was created by executing [create-pv-pvc.sh](../../create-weblogic-domain-pv-pvc/README.md), using `kubectl describe pvc`.
+It is likely to be `weblogic-sample-pvc`.

-Change the value of persistentVolumeClaimName to match the name created when you executed [create-pv-pvc.sh](../../create-weblogic-domain-pv-pvc/README.md).
-Rerun the `create-domain.sh` script with the same arguments as you did before.
+   * Change the value of `persistentVolumeClaimName` to match the name created when you executed [create-pv-pvc.sh](../../create-weblogic-domain-pv-pvc/README.md).
+   * Rerun the `create-domain.sh` script with the same arguments as you did before.
    * Verify that the operator is deployed.
-Use the command
+Use the command:
 ```
 kubectl  get all --all-namespaces
 ```
-and look for lines similar to
+Look for lines similar to:
 ```
 weblogic-operator1   pod/weblogic-operator-
 ```
  If you do not find something similar in the output, the WebLogic Operator for Kubernetes may not have been installed completely.
 Review the operator [installation instructions](../../../../../site/install.md).

-2. Message: "ERROR: Unable to create folder /shared/domains"
+2. Message: `ERROR: Unable to create folder /shared/domains`
-The most common cause is a poor choice of value for weblogicDomainStoragePath in the input file used when you executed
+The most common cause is a poor choice of value for `weblogicDomainStoragePath` in the input file used when you executed:
 ```
 create-pv-pvc.sh
 ```
-Then you should [delete the resources for your sample domain](../../delete-domain/README.md), correct the value in that file and rerun the commands to create the pv/pvc and the credential before you attempt to rerun
+You should [delete the resources for your sample domain](../../delete-domain/README.md), correct the value in that file, and rerun the commands to create the PV/PVC and the credential before you attempt to rerun:
 ```
 create-domain.sh
 ```
-A correct value for weblogicDomainStoragePath will meet the following requirements:
+A correct value for `weblogicDomainStoragePath` will meet the following requirements:

-* Must be the name of a directory
+  * Must be the name of a directory.
-* the directory must be world writable.
+  * The directory must be world writable.

-Optionally, follow these steps to tighten permissions on the named directory after you run the sample the first time.
+  Optionally, follow these steps to tighten permissions on the named directory after you run the sample the first time:

-    * become the root user
+    * Become the root user.
-    * ls -nd $value-of-weblogicDomainStoragePath
+    * `ls -nd $value-of-weblogicDomainStoragePath`
-        * Note the values of the third and fourth field of the output
+        * Note the values of the third and fourth field of the output.
-    * chown $third-field:$fourth-field $value-of-weblogicDomainStoragePath
+    * `chown $third-field:$fourth-field $value-of-weblogicDomainStoragePath`
-    * chmod 755 $value-of-weblogicDomainStoragePath
+    * `chmod 755 $value-of-weblogicDomainStoragePath`
-    * return to your normal user id
+    * Return to your normal user ID.

-3. Message: "ERROR: The create domain job will not overwrite an existing domain.
-The domain folder /shared/domains/domain1 already exists"
+3. Message: `ERROR: The create domain job will not overwrite an existing domain.
+The domain folder /shared/domains/domain1 already exists`
-You will see this message if the directory domains/domain1 exists in the directory named as the value of weblogicDomainStoragePath in create-pv-pvc-inputs.yaml.
-For example, if the value of  weblogicDomainStoragePath is `/tmp/wls-op-4-k8s`, you would need to remove (or move) `/tmp/wls-op-4-k8s/domains/domain1`.
+You will see this message if the directory `domains/domain1` exists in the directory named as the value of `weblogicDomainStoragePath` in `create-pv-pvc-inputs.yaml`.
+For example, if the value of  `weblogicDomainStoragePath` is `/tmp/wls-op-4-k8s`, you would need to remove (or move) `/tmp/wls-op-4-k8s/domains/domain1`.